mzffrtp/muzo-hop-redux/README.md

     - UI management: booststarp added, components and pages styled.

  ### Description:
-    - User can see products on sale at the home with prodcut title, price and category.
+    - User can see products on sale at the home page with product title, price and category.
     - User can also acces more product details by clicking on each item.

 #### Enjoy screen gif